inaimathi/cl-notebook/README.md

 - If you join a book in the middle of an already running computation, you currently aren't notified of this.
 Figure something out.
 - Moving cells around isn't propagated to other users
 - Editing a cell should be propagated between saves (back-end should probably figure out when to save, and it should run operational transforms on diffs to keep from clobbering any users' input)
+- When a notebook is forked, it should create a copy of its package for the fork to use (so that users working on different forks of the same book don't clobber each others in-image changes)

 ### License